3 simple steps to lose weight as fast as possible. Read now

 2. Peppermint tea

-Peppermint tea is one of the most commonly used herbal teas in the world.
+Peppermint tea is one of the most widely consumed herbal teas worldwide, primarily for digestive relief.

-Suggested read: The 8 best teas for menstrual cramps
+Suggested read: The 8 Best Teas for Menstrual Cramps and Relief

 3. Ginger tea